AndroidPillars/Flutter/CHAPTER-2.md

 - In Android for Loading Launcher icons in different styles -> Select Android Folder ->  Select res -> Right Click -> New -> Image Asset -> choose the path of the image -> Resize -> Next -> Finish

-# Running App on a Physical Device
+# 2.5.Running App on a Physical Device

 - In Android Mobile -> Go to Settings -> About -> Build number -> Tap multiple times until you get the message 'Developer mode is Enabled'(or) It may vary depending on the versions of the Mobile OS.
 - In Some Versions of Android -> Settings -> About Phone -> Versions -> Tap multiple times to enable developer option.
 - In settings you will get the menu Developer Options -> Enable Developer Options and USB debugging.

-# Import project from GitHub
+# 2.6.Import project from GitHub

 - Copy the URL link from GitHub by selecting clone or download.
 - Open Android Studio -> check out project from version control -> Select Git.